Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 Micah 6:8 (NLT)

-Micah was speaking to a society much like ours—one riddled with corruption, economic exploitation, and spiritual hypocrisy.
-This verse isn't a gentle suggestion.
-It's a divine directive: act justly, love deeply, and stay humble.
+Micah lived in a society riddled with corruption, economic exploitation, and spiritual hypocrisy.
+God’s people offered sacrifices, but their lives told another story.
+This verse is not a suggestion.
+It is a divine directive: act justly, love mercy, and walk humbly.
 It is both an invitation and a rebuke.
+Here we see the heart of the biblical mandate for justice and compassion made plain.

 What We’re Facing